India: Girl throws acid on boy after he refuses to marry her

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Speaking to the media, Anil Simaniya CO, Civil Lines said, "The boy's name is Faizad, he was having a love affair with the accused girl for the last six months.
-Since last month, he had been ignoring the girl and that is why she attacked him with acid," the international media reported.
+Speaking to media, Anil Simaniya CO, Civil Lines said, "The boy's name is Faizad, he was having a love affair with the accused girl for the last six months.
+Since last month, he had been ignoring the girl and that is why she attacked him with acid," International media reported.

-Rukhsana, the mother of the victimm, said: "The girl was calling up my son but he refused to take her calls.
+Rukhsana, the mother of the victim said, "The girl was calling up my son but he refused to take her calls.
 On the day of the incident, she had called him in the morning."

 "My younger son told me that she was probably having an affair with my son.
 She was asking him to marry her, he did not agree to it, after which this incident happened," the victim's mother said.

-Speaking to the media, Anil Simaniya CO, Civil Lines said, "The boy's name is Faizad, he was having a love affair with the accused girl for the last six months.
-Since last month, he had been ignoring the girl and that is why she attacked him with acid," the international media reported.
+Speaking to media, Anil Simaniya CO, Civil Lines said, "The boy's name is Faizad, he was having a love affair with the accused girl for the last six months.
+Since last month, he had been ignoring the girl and that is why she attacked him with acid," International media reported.

-Rukhsana, the mother of the victimm, said: "The girl was calling up my son but he refused to take her calls.
+Rukhsana, the mother of the victim said, "The girl was calling up my son but he refused to take her calls.
 On the day of the incident, she had called him in the morning."

 "My younger son told me that she was probably having an affair with my son.
 She was asking him to marry her, he did not agree to it, after which this incident happened," the victim's mother said.